xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ## Conclusion

-Major MPLS-QoS usecase are well taken care on Cisco 8200/8600/8800 platforms where some are default behaviour and some achievable with explicit policy applications.
-And Short-pipe mode scenario is something not addressable completely where egress QOS is based on inner IP fields for labelled packets terminating on egress PE devices.
-And this capability will be addressed soon.
+This article has briefed about the MPLS-QoS usecase and implementations on Cisco 8000 series routing devices specifically 8200/8600/8800 series platforms.
+Among different tunneling modes short-pipe is not completely addressed on Cisco 8000 and will be considererd for new feature set.

 ## Glossary